lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # Introduction

 This document defines a Pre-Shared Key (PSK) authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol {{RFC9528}}.
 The PSK method balances the complexity of credential distribution with computational efficiency.
-While symmetrical key distribution is more complex than asymmetrical approaches, PSK authentication offers greater computational efficiency compared to the methods outlined in {{RFC9528}}.
+While symmetric key distribution is more complex than asymmetric approaches, PSK authentication offers greater computational efficiency compared to the methods outlined in {{RFC9528}}.
 The PSK method retains mutual authentication, asymmetric ephemeral key exchange, and identity protection established by {{RFC9528}}.

 EDHOC with PSK authentication benefits use cases where two nodes share a Pre-Shared Key (PSK) provided out-of-band (external PSK).
-This applies to scenarios like the Authenticated Key Management Architecture (AKMA) in mobile systems or the Peer and Authenticator in Extensible Authentication Protocol (EAP) systems.
+Examples include the Authenticated Key Management Architecture (AKMA) in mobile systems or the Peer and Authenticator in Extensible Authentication Protocol (EAP) systems.
 The PSK method enables the nodes to perform ephemeral key exchange, achieving Perfect Forward Secrecy (PFS).
-This ensures that even if the PSK is compromised, past communications remain secure against active attackers, while future communications are protected from passive attackers.
-Additionally, by leveraging the PSK for both authentication and key derivation, the method offers quantum resistance key exchange and authentication even when used with ECDHE.
+This ensures that even if the PSK is compromised, past communications remain secure against active attackers, while future communications are protected against passive attackers.
+Additionally, by leveraging the PSK for both authentication and key derivation, the method provides quantum-resistant key exchange and authentication even when used with ECDHE.

-Another key use case of PSK authentication in the EDHOC protocol is session resumption.
-This enables previously connected parties to quickly reestablish secure communication using pre-shared keys from a prior session, reducing the overhead associated with key exchange and asymmetric authentication.
+Another important use case of PSK authentication in the EDHOC protocol is session resumption.
+This allows previously connected parties to quickly reestablish secure communication using pre-shared keys from a prior session, reducing the overhead associated with key exchange and asymmetric authentication.
 By using PSK authentication, EDHOC allows session keys to be refreshed with significantly lower computational overhead compared to public-key authentication.
-In this case, the PSK (resumption PSK) is provisioned after the establishment of a previous EDHOC session by using EDHOC_Exporter (resumption PSK).
-Thus, the external PSK is supposed to be a long-term credential while the resumption PSK is a session key.
+In this case, the resumption PSK is provisioned after the establishment of a previous EDHOC session by using EDHOC_Exporter.
+Thus, the external PSK serves as a long-term credential while the resumption PSK acts as a session key.

 Section 3 provides an overview of the PSK method flow and credentials.
 Section 4 outlines the changes to key derivation compared to {{RFC9528}}.
 Section 5 details message formatting and processing, and Section 6 describes the usage of PSK for resumption.
 Section 7 defines the use of EDHOC-PSK with OSCORE.
 Security considerations are described in Section 8, and Section 9 outlines the IANA considerations.